 Leading to a moment of conviction ensures that our preaching offers something more than mere moralism.
+When our listeners have met with God, their response will be something better than legalistic.
 Application will derive from our encounter with the living God, and not solely from a desire to do better or be better.

 The gospel is the place where the theme reaches its natural consequence.
 The gospel appreciates the impact of the point and expresses the prayer that is appropriate.
 It is through this conviction that we come to know God even as we are also known by him.
 This is the hinge point (the doxology) of the sermon.

 God is working to restore his people to relationship with him.
 Preaching, then, is a relational exercise intending to encourage reconciliation between God and humankind.
 To this end, the preacher clears space for a compelling holy moment in the sermon where the listener meets God.

 Convicted by the gospel we are led to worship.
 Having encountered the person and will of God, we are compelled to respond with praise and adoration.
 We will be changed by this.

 Now that the listeners have met with God, it is time to send them out on mission.
 As the affective aspect (heart) of the sermon, the mission works to integrate the prayer and the picture, describing an alternative vision for the listener's way of life and being.
 This sermon needs to inspire change, a new and renewed way of kingdom living in the world.